Kids Count Policy Priorities

 HOME VISITING PROGRAMS

 Quality home visiting programs, when skilled professionals work with families in-home to ensure children get off to a good start, are proven to work.
+Especially during New Hampshire's opioid crisis, they give children and families access to services in their own home, where they are most comfortable.
 Currently, home visiting programs are not accessible or in-depth enough for most Granite State families.
 When we work together to ensure families are given the resources that they need, in ways that are convenient for them to access, children get off to a good start.
 That's good for New Hampshire as a whole.

 FAMILY RESOURCE CENTERS OF QUALITY (FRC-Q's)

 Family Resource Centers provide wraparound services in one place for families in communities all over our state, ensuring families are supported in raising our future workforce.
 They connect parents and caregivers with resources, programs, and classes that support them in their role as parents.
 All direct state funding for family resource centers was eliminated in 2012.
 That means that parents and children are not getting support that could otherwise ensure a positive start for children and support for our current workforce.
-As with all of our early childhood issues, working together to restore this funding benefits New Hampshire.
+As with all of our early childhood issues, working together to restore this funding benefits New Hampshire today and in the future.